 Ann Limb, Tim Kidd, Matt Hyde, Hannah Kentish, Gordon Boyd, Byron Chatburn, Gareth Davies, Fiona Durrant, Nicola Gamlen, Nigel Hailey, Stuart Howells, Liz Jack, John Kennedy, Colin Lammey, Kieron Moir, Ashley Russell, Jane Simpson, Lexie Sims, Frances Craven and Jack Bullon.

-Members of the UK Chief Commissioners Team
+Members of Team UK

 Most of Scouting's full-time staff are based at the Association's UK Headquarters, Gilwell Park, historically an important location in World Scouting.